Anantha Shekhar, MD, PhD

 - University of Pittsburgh

-Anantha Shekhar, MD, PhD, is senior vice chancellor for the health sciences and John and Gertrude Petersen Dean of the School of Medicine at the University of Pittsburgh.
-He is a nationally recognized educator, researcher, and entrepreneur with major contributions in medicine and life sciences.
+Since coming to the University of Pittsburgh in 2020 as senior vice chancellor for the health sciences and John and Gertrude Petersen Dean of the School of Medicine, Anantha Shekhar, MD, PhD, has emphasized excellence in education, biomedical research, translation and innovation, clinical care, equity and inclusion, and community engagement.
+He is a nationally recognized educator, researcher and entrepreneur with major contributions in medicine and life sciences.

-A number of grants from the National Institutes of Health (NIH), private foundations, and commercial collaborations have supported his research; and, overall, he has published more than 200 original scientific papers in leading basic science and clinical journals.
+Innovation, transformation and successful collaborations across the private, public and philanthropic sectors have defined Dr. Shekhar’s distinguished career.
+His work focuses on the role of brain abnormalities that could lead to stress and psychiatric disorders.
+A number of grants from NIH, private foundations and commercial collaborations have supported his research; overall, he has coauthored more than 200 original scientific papers published in leading basic science and clinical journals.